 Be sure to tell the lender if you are buying a home on trust lands.
 If so, the lender will work with your Tribe and BIA to obtain a lease.

 To get an accurate quote, contact a lender that offers these loans.
 As an estimate, Section 184 rates may be similar to FHA, VA, and USDA loan rates.

 Section 184 loan rates change every day.
 Just like the stock market and other financial markets fluctuate each day, mortgage lenders change their rates daily to reflect current market conditions.

-These rates are very low considering they require just a 2.25% down payment, no minimum credit score, and less expensive mortgage insurance than FHA.
+These rates are very low considering they require just a 2.25% down payment, no minimum credit score, and no monthly mortgage insurance.
 These are likely the best value for Native American homebuyers and refinancing homeowners.

 Take advantage of low Section 184 Native American home loan rates

 With low rates and favorable terms, the Section 184 Loan can turn renters into homebuyers.

 Check your eligibility with a lender.
 You might be surprised at how quickly you can own a home.